OnionBrowser/OnionBrowser/README.md

 - Defaults to only accepting cookies for the duration of the session with an editable whitelist of hosts from which non-session cookies will be saved

+- Cookie and localStorage database listing and deletion per-host

 - Integrated full [HTTPS Everywhere](https://www.eff.org/HTTPS-EVERYWHERE)
   ruleset (currently over 11,000 rules) to do on-the-fly URL rewriting to force requests over SSL where supported, including setting the secure